AdaCore/gnatstudio/docs/users_guide/extending.rst

   Allows you to quickly change the current settings for GPS, including preferences, key bindings, and menus.
 See :ref:`GPS_Themes` for more information on themes.
-It's only displayed when there are themes registered.
+It is only displayed when there are themes registered.

 * :guilabel:`General`